UVA-Computer-Vision-Lab/FrameINO/README.md

 ```shell
   python app.py
 ```

 <!-- The Gradio Demo online is availabe at: -->
 This will costs 20GB of memory in average (peak: 26GB).

 NOTE: This will automatically download pretrained weight to the HF cache and use our v1.5 Wan2.2-5B weight by default.

-NOTE: We recommend to open **Running on public URL:** choice, which is more stable compared to the local URL option.
+NOTE: We recommend to open **Running on public URL** choice, which is more stable compared to the local URL option.